-The elective officers of the House of Representatives shall be a speaker and a speaker pro tempore, 2 3 who shall be members of that body, one chief clerk and such other officers as shall be necessary to properly conduct the business of the House of Representatives.
+- 8 The elective officers of the House of Representatives shall be a speaker and a speaker pro tempore, 9 - who shall be members of that body, one chief clerk and such other officers as shall be necessary to 10 - properly conduct the business of the House of Representatives.
+11

 § 2-5-3.1.
 Tie vote for organizing House of Representatives.
+12

-In the event that there is a tie vote for purposes of organizing the House of Representatives then, 6 for the purposes of organization, the political party's candidate for speaker of the house, speaker 7 pro tempore and clerk, then having a member of its party duly elected as the Governor of the State of South Dakota shall be deemed to be elected.
+- In the event that there is a tie vote for purposes of organizing the House of Representatives then, 13 - for the purposes of organization, the political party's candidate for speaker of the house, speaker 14 - 15 pro tempore and clerk, then having a member of its party duly elected as the Governor of the State - of South Dakota shall be deemed to be elected.
+16

 § 2-5-5.
 Appointment of legislative employees by presiding officers.

-10 the business of the house and the president pro tempore of the Senate shall appoint employees 12 necessary to properly conduct the business of the Senate.
-13
+- The speaker of the House of Representatives shall appoint employees necessary to properly conduct 18 - the business of the house and the president pro tempore of the Senate shall appoint employees 19 - necessary to properly conduct the business of the Senate.
+20